 Two replicas of his plane #21 flew in 1986 in the U.S.A., and in 1997 in Germany.
-Seven books have been written about Gustave Whitehead so far.
+Several books have been written about Gustave Whitehead so far.
 Susan O’Dwyer Brinchman published the latest one last year.
-Her searching follows her father’s, Major William J. O’Dwyer, a retired U.S. Air Force Reserve officer who had found Whitehead’s flights evidence in an attic.
-Susan has found even more.
-She explains why Whitehead must have been the first in the world to perform a steerable, propelled without catapult, heavier-than-air light.
-She shares lots of resources on her website here: http://gustavewhitehead.info/gustave-whitehead-resources/ and that is quite compelling.
-You can order her book « First in flight » on Amazon or get a signed one by clicking on the cover here below:
+Her searching follows her father’s, Major William J. O’Dwyer, a retired U.S. Air Force Reserve officer who had found early Whitehead’s photos in an attic, in 1963, and researched Whitehead for the next 45 years, interviewing many witnesses.
+Susan worked with him during the later decades and recently, has found even more.
+She explains why Whitehead must have been the first in the world to perform a steerable, propelled without catapult, heavier-than-air flight.
+She shares an extensive FAQ and lots of resources on her website here: http://gustavewhitehead.info/gustave-whitehead-resources/ which are quite compelling.
+You can order her book Gustave Whitehead: First in Flight on Amazon or get a signed one by clicking on the cover here below:

 Thursday November 8, 2012 – Two Iranian Sukhoi Su-25s (Su-25K Frogfoot-A? or Su-25UBK Frogfoot-B?) would have fired at a U.S. drone last week on November 1, at 04.50 am (Eastern Time) as it was flying above international waters – 16 miles off the Kuwaiti coast, according to the Pentagon.

 The General Atomics MQ-1 Predator unmanned aerial vehicle (UAV) was not above Iranian territory when it was intercepted by Frogfoots which engaged the drone.
 However, the Predator was not shot down, and returned to its base.

 George E. Little, Press secretary of the U.S. DoD (Department of Defense) stated: « We have a wide range of options from diplomatic to military. »